ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Custom nginx configuration

-When you `ddev start` using the `nginx-fpm` webserver_type, ddev creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
+When you `ddev start` using the `nginx-fpm` webserver_type, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
 You can edit and override the configuration by removing the `#ddev-generated` line and doing whatever you need with it.
 After each change, `ddev start`.

-You can also have more than one config file in the `.ddev/nginx_full` directory, they will all get loaded when ddev starts.
+You can also have more than one config file in the `.ddev/nginx_full` directory, they will all get loaded when DDEV starts.
 This can be used for serving multiple docroots (advanced, below), or for any other technique.

 ### Troubleshooting nginx configuration